ISTE has a 2-year policy plan that will be reviewed annually in the AGM and updated accordingly.

 Conference papers are published by IOS Press in an OPEN ACCESS BOOK and fully indexed by Thomson Reuters/SCI, Scopus, Compendex/Ei and others.
 Authors of distinguished papers will be invited to submit extended versions of their work to one of several special editions in international journals.

-In terms of publications numbers, over the past three years Scopus shows there to be an increase in publications using the term “transdisciplinary engineering” within the title, abstract or keywords.
-Although appreciating that the TE2021 requirement to include “transdisciplinary” (with or without “engineering”) within the keywords of the conference papers, which will have an impact on paper numbers, there is also strong evidence to support that within academia, funding bodies and industry, interest in transdisciplinary approaches is rising.
+In terms of publications numbers, over the last years Scopus shows there to be an increase in publications using the term “transdisciplinary engineering” within the title, abstract or keywords.
+Furthermore, there is strong evidence to support that within academia, funding bodies and industry, interest in transdisciplinary approaches is rising.

 Financial situation